near/docs/docs/3.tutorials/nfts/9-series.md

 ### Collections

-One of the biggest problems with the current NFT repo is repeated data.
+One of the biggest problems with the current NFT repository is repeated data.
 Currently, if you mint NFTs, you'll need to store the metadata in the contract every single time.
-While this is fine for NFTs that have drastically different metadata, having repeated data that is similar is screaming for an optimization.
+While this is fine for NFTs with drastically different metadata, having repeated similar data is screaming for optimization.
 In addition, one of the most common use cases for NFTs currently is *collections*.

 A collection is a set of NFTs that are related to each other in some way.
-More often that not, this means they share the same media, title, description, number of copies etc. If you wanted to make a collection of 1000 NFTs with the current contract, you'd need to store this duplicate information 1000 times when in reality, the only thing that's really changing between the NFTs in the collection is the token ID.
+More often than not, this means they share the same media, title, description, number of copies, etc. If you wanted to make a collection of 1000 NFTs with the current contract, you'd need to store this duplicate information 1000 times when in reality, the only thing changing between the NFTs in the collection is the token ID.
 We can fix this by introducing the idea of a series.

 A series can be thought of as a bucket.
 This bucket will contain NFTs and all the NFTs in that bucket will derive from a set of pre-defined information specified when the series was created.
 You can specify the metadata, and the royalties whereby all NFTs in the series will inherit from.